Alexa, Tell Me A National Security Secret: Amazon's Reach Goes Beyond The Post Office

 Amazon has been one of President Trump's favorite targets on Twitter.

-He's accused the company of not collecting taxes (which it does), charged it with putting retailers out of business — and focused his attacks on the tech company's relationship with the Post Office.
+He has accused the company of not collecting taxes (which it does), charged it with putting retailers out of business — and focused his attacks on the tech company's relationship with the Postal Service.

 I am right about Amazon costing the United States Post Office massive amounts of money for being their Delivery Boy.
 Amazon should pay these costs (plus) and not have them bourne by the American Taxpayer.
 Many billions of dollars.
 P.O. leaders don’t have a clue (or do they?)!— Donald J. Trump (@realDonaldTrump) April 3, 2018

-So, the President might be surprised to learn that one of Amazon's biggest customers is, in fact, the federal government.
-Amazon's relationship with the government goes well beyond delivering packages — to playing a vital role in protecting America's national-security secrets.
+So the president might be surprised to learn that one of Amazon's biggest customers is, in fact, the federal government.
+Amazon's relationship with the government goes well beyond delivering packages — to playing a vital role in protecting America's national security secrets.

 While Amazon still makes most of its money selling stuff online, a growing part of the company's business is storing stuff in the cloud.